YINGZHUL/WaterScarcity/README.md

 # WaterScarcity
-Supporting materials for the paper 'Integrating aquatic life requirements into water scarcity assessment for coastal watersheds'
+This repository includes supporting scripts for the paper 'Integrating aquatic life requirements into water scarcity assessment for coastal watersheds'.

 The algorithm and software versions used in this study are Python 3.9.13, Excel Version 2508, ArcGIS Pro 3.1.3.
 Geoprocessing processes conducted in ArcGIS Pro are recorded as Python scripts.